denizgenc/my-public-notes/cloud/azure/az-104/01_prerequisites/02_configuring_resources_with_templates.md

   - you may still have to manually manage dependencies in some situations, like in Terraform.
 - Type validation and IntelliSense

+Bicep files are compiled into ARM templates and then deployed.

+If you already have a bunch of ARM templates, you can use `az bicep decompile` on an ARM template to convert it into a Bicep file (though this isn't 100% guaranteed to work)

 # QuickStart templates
 Online catalogue of community-provided templates for certain solutions (e.g. deploying a django app)